 Preventing hyperpigmentation requires consistent efforts to regulate sun exposure by using sunscreens and clothing that prevents exposing your skin to the sun.
 Regularly checking your skin, as well as having a physician do it, will allow you to immediately treat any dark spots that are found, as treatment when pigmentation is new yields the best results.
 Picking and scratching your skin is strongly discouraged.

-An effective tool for keeping your skin healthy and supporting your skin during sun exposure is Sunsafe Rx.
-This nutritional supplement contains natural antioxidants such as lutein, zeaxanthin, polyphenols from green tea, omega-3 fatty acids, lycopene, and many others that have all been clinically shown to promote your defenses against the effects of sunlight.
+An effective tool for keeping your skin healthy and supporting your skin during exposure to the elements is Sunsafe Rx.
+This nutritional supplement contains natural antioxidants such as lutein, zeaxanthin, polyphenols from green tea, omega-3 fatty acids, lycopene, and many others that have all been clinically shown to promote your defenses against the effects of the environment.